 Why Seek Treatment for Sensory Processing Disorder

 Sensory processing disorder can affect one of the child’s senses, such as touch, taste, and hearing, or it can affect multiple senses at once.
 Some children with this disorder are over-responsive to their particular difficulties, while others are under-responsive.
-As the severity of symptoms exist on a spectrum, for one child the sound of police sirens outside can cause them to hide under the bed, being touched may cause them to scream, or they may be unable to eat certain foods due to the texture.
+As the severity of symptoms exists on a spectrum, for one child the sound of police sirens outside can cause them to hide under the bed, being touched may cause them to scream, or they may be unable to eat certain foods due to the texture.
 Other children may be completely unresponsive to the stimuli around them, for example failing to detect extreme cold or heat.

 If not treated effectively, SPD can cause motor difficulties, behavioral problems, depression, anxiety, failure in school, and other negative life consequences.
 As a result of problems with motor skills and skills need to be successful in school, children with SPD often become socially isolated, causing low self-esteem and other emotional issues.
 Additionally, they may lack the ability to make friends or become part of a social group.
 They tend to be labeled as clumsy, disruptive, uncooperative, or out of control.
 In response, a child may develop depression, anxiety, aggression, or other behavioral problems.